-Point the compass north and head for Orford, blessed with secluded beaches, coastal walks and refuelling spots such as Gateway Cafe.
+Point the compass north and head for Orford, blessed with secluded beaches and coastal walks.
 Then onto to Triabunna and Swansea, where the granite peaks of the Freycinet Peninsula, home to Freycinet National Park, come into view.

 Coles Bay – located between sheer pink granite mountains and picturesque Oyster Bay – is the gateway to Freycinet National Park.

 Take the walk up to the Wineglass Bay Lookout, or down to the beach if you’ve got a few hours up your sleeve, then dine in front of breathtaking views at The Edge Restaurant.

 Saffire Freycinet is an upscale scenic resort in the Coles Bay Conservation Area.

 Start your journey with a detour north to Bicheno, another fetching seaside location with lots to see, do and places to fuel up, such as Pasini’s Cafe * Wine Bar * Deli.
 Then head onto Campbell Town, the main stop off point between Launceston and Hobart, and the classic Georgian village of Westbury, where you can lose yourself in the beautiful 170 year old garden and hedge maze of Westbury Maze and Cafe.